New South Wales

 Introduction

-The NSW road rules provide requirements for how people must be restrained when travelling in a motor vehicle.
-They also include exemption requirements where a person is unable to travel in accordance with the rules.
+The NSW road rules provide requirements for how people must be restrained when travelling in a motor vehicle, in the following age groups:

 • Under 6 months